Rashi123ab/BridgeLabz_2115000830/README.md

 Day20-13-02-25:Solved assignment on Stack , Queue, HashMap and Hashing Function 02.\
 Day21-14-02-25:Solved Assignments on Sorting Algorithm.\
 Day22-15-02-25:Solved Assignment 04 and 05 Submission of Linear and Binary Search.\
-Day23-17-02-25:Solved Assignment 06- Submission of Algorithm's Runtime Analysis & Big-O Notation.
+Day23-17-02-25:Solved Assignment 06- Submission of Algorithm's Runtime Analysis & Big-O Notation.\
+Day24-18-02-25:Solved Assignment 01 Submission of Java Generics.Also learned about generics class and methods and wildcard methods.